-- Improved pupil behaviour and concentration - Improving attendance (as agreed & supported by our EWO) - · Motivating pupils to think and to learn - · Helping children build confidence in reading - · Reduces stress and improved self-esteem - Supporting with the development of cooperative play - A calming effect on pupils - · Fostering a sense of responsibility - Encourages expression, participation, and confidence in all children - Encouraging respect and thereby improving pupils' relationships with each other, parents, and teachers - Helping work undertaken with the most vulnerable children - · Teaching children to nurture and respect life - · Helping overcome a fear of dogs - · Developing the understanding of unconditional love - Supporting children to develop empathy - · Enthusiasm for and enjoyment of animals - · Increasing staff morale and wellbeing - Further promoting our wellbeing/ mental health agenda for pupils.
+- Improved pupil behaviour and concentration

+- Improving attendance (as agreed & supported by our EWO)

+- Motivating pupils to think and to learn

+- Helping children build confidence in reading

+- Reduces stress and improved self-esteem

+- Supporting with the development of cooperative play

+- A calming effect on pupils

+- Fostering a sense of responsibility

+- Encourages expression, participation, and confidence in all children

+• Encouraging respect and thereby improving pupils' relationships with each other, parents, and teachers

+- Helping work undertaken with the most vulnerable children - Teaching children to nurture and respect life - Helping overcome a fear of dogs - · Developing the understanding of unconditional love - Supporting children to develop empathy - Enthusiasm for and enjoyment of animals - Increasing staff morale and wellbeing - Further promoting our wellbeing/ mental health agenda for pupils.

 Each class teacher has responsibility for the day-to-day welfare of the children in their class.
-In the event of an accident or illness you will be contacted as soon as possible if it is deemed to be a more serious incident.
+In the event of an accident, you will be contacted via a medical tracker notification as soon as possible.
+If the accident is deemed to be of immediate concern you will be contacted via telephone.
+If your child becomes ill at school and needs to be collected, you will be contacted via telephone.
 For this reason, it is important that we are given clear instructions on how to contact you (or a relative or neighbour) in case of an emergency.
-Please may we request that you provide at least two telephone numbers, so that we can contact you as quickly as possible.
+You must provide at least two telephone numbers, so that we can contact you or your nominated emergency contact as quickly as possible.